erights/quasiParserGenerator/test/tinyses/tinyses.md

 Freezing the primordials does more that just turn non-errors into errors.
 It also changes how reflection describes these properties and objects.
-Thus, SES and TinySES are technically not subsets of ES2017-strict for programs using reflection, since these differences are detectable by means other than errors.
+Thus, SES and TinySES are technically not subsets of ES-strict for programs using reflection, since these differences are detectable by means other than errors.

 Arrow functions and concise methods have a [[Call]] behavior and no